18F/identity-pki/terraform/tooling/tooling/README.md

 permissions for the codepipeline and codebuild role can be found in `terraform/tooling/module/codebuild.tf`.
 These powers are pretty extensive already, but try to not expand them unless you need it.

+There is an OATH token which is in an s3 bucket which is used to auth with github.
+If this gets deployed in a new place, that token will need to get copied over into the `common/identity_devops_oauthkey` file in the secrets bucket.
+Be aware that the token must be uploaded with `--content-type text/plain`.

 Since Terraform requires a lot of AWS endpoints, we did as many as possible as VPC endpoints that live in the public subnet in the auto-terraform VPC.
 But not all